 If you like to fly JetBlue, the JetBlue Plus card might be the card for you.
 While most of their flights are domestic, you can also fly to the Caribbean and northern South America.
 Reward flights start at 3,500 points and cardholders earn a 10% redemption bonus.
 The JetBlue Plus earns 6 points on all JetBlue flights, 2 points at restaurants and grocery stores, and 1 point on all other purchases.
 Recurring JetBlue Plus benefits also include one free checked bag, a 5,000 point anniversary bonus, and 50% savings on in-flight purchases.

-For those that do not want to pay an annual fee, the no-fee JetBlue Card is another great secondary card option that earns 3 points on JetBlue purchases, instead of 6 points, and it also has a significantly smaller sign-up bonus of 5,000 points and does not enjoy the 10% point redemption bonus.
+For those that do not want to pay an annual fee, the no-fee JetBlue Card (no longer available) is another great secondary card option that earns 3 points on JetBlue purchases, instead of 6 points, and it also has a significantly smaller sign-up bonus of 5,000 points and does not enjoy the 10% point redemption bonus.